The Great Spiritual Lessons Every Child Should Learn

 8. You are responsible for your own interpretation and implementation of your religion.

 Don’t assume religious educators are teaching your child what you think matters spiritually.
-My daughter, for instance, was taught in religious school that the Abraham and Isaac bible story means that if God tells you to kill someone, you do it.
+My daughter, for instance, interpreted what she was taught in religious school about the Abraham and Isaac bible story as meaning that if God tells you to kill someone, you do it.
 Whatever your religion, know what your child is being taught by religious educators.
 Help him to interpret it in a healthy way.

 9. You can do hard things.

 Kids need to understand that most things that are worth doing are hard.
+Most of us avoid discomfort, but being uncomfortable often pushes us to learn, grow, develop.
 Most moral choices cost us -- that's why they're moral choices.
 That's okay.
 You can do hard things.
 So can your child.
 Model for your child how to figure out what support you need and give it to yourself, so you can be your best self and be proud of your actions.

 10. All of us have a need to contribute, and that's usually where we find our greatest joy.

 Children (and many older folks) generally find it puzzling that the world is so unjust.
 Whatever your religious beliefs, you probably want your kids to know that the angels -- literally or figuratively -- need our help.
 The pride of contributing to the betterment of society makes us happier, and it will make our children happier too.
 And, of course, it makes the world a better place!
+Children need good citizenship to be modeled both on a personal level (helping a stranger who drops their groceries on the street, volunteering) and on a community level (participation in democracy, including managing conflict peacefully.)
 Our job as parents is to find ways for our kids to make a positive difference in the world so they can enjoy and learn from this experience.

 I looked at all the caged animals in the shelter...the cast-offs of human society.